 A very BIG thank you to all the helpers who have been delivering shopping, DVD's and CD's and prescriptions to those in need.
 Please use this service we are only too happy to help you or a neighbour in any way we can - contact Linda directly on 07799100444.

-Once again A GREAT BIG THANK YOU to everyone who has contributed so generously to our Hamper Ministry during these last six months and hopefully that will continue in the next months ahead, coming up to Christmas!
+Once again A GREAT BIG THANK YOU to everyone who has contributed so generously to our Hamper Ministry during these last ten months and hopefully that will continue in the next months ahead, coming up to Christmas!

-Many of our church members and our neighbours, townsfolk and our friends are going through extraordinary tough financial times in this Covid restricted period and are in desparate need of food to sustain their families.
+Many of our church members and our neighbours, townsfolk and our friends are going through extraordinary tough financial times in this New Covid restricted period and are in desparate need of food to sustain their families.
 We know the number of people who will be affected by the uncertain economic changes in our world will only be on the increase in the coming weeks.

 If you know of someone, a neighbour or a young family either belonging to the church or not, who needs a bit of help or support during this time, please let us know so we can reach out to them in a small way with this ministry.